appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 1. [Multicarrier Shipping Software, Mecalux module](https://www.mecalux.com/software/multi-carrier-shipping-software)

 **Multicarrier Shipping**: At its core, multi-carrier shipping is a B2B logistics operation that involves utilizing multiple carriers to deliver packages.
 Unlike traditional methods, this approach allows businesses to compare rates, transit times, and routes, optimizing the selection of carriers based on specific package requirements.
 Multi-carrier shipping solutions, such as those offered by ClickPost and Aftership, use advanced technologies like AI-driven engines and API integrations to streamline the order creation, tracking, and management processes.
 For more info, refer to [this link](https://www.dropoff.com/blog/multi-carrier-shipping/).

+**Non-Vessel Operating Common Carrier (NVOCC)**: An ocean carrier who performs all of the services of a carrier, but who does not own their own vessel(s).
+They operate by leasing or buying available space in containers and using their own House Bill of Lading to contract with customers.
+For more info, refer to [this link](https://www.ups.com/us/en/supplychain/resources/glossary-term/nvocc.page) and [this comparison of Freight forwarders, 3PLs, NVOCCs, freight brokers and customs agents](https://www.altexsoft.com/blog/freight-forwarder/).

 **Order Allocation**: Order allocation in a warehouse is the process of assigning available inventory to customer orders in the most efficient and profitable way.
 This is a OMS feature.
 A few points to note about allocation are: